Appearance

 The hierarchy renders as a graph.
 Each contract is a node showing its document-type badge and name.
 Lines connect children up to their parents.
 Masters sit at the top of their subtree; amendments, SOWs, and addenda branch below.

-Big trees fit the viewport; small ones don't waste space.
-The canvas is read-only in v1 — no drag-to-link, no reparenting by dragging.
+Big trees fit the viewport; small ones do not waste space.
+The canvas is read-only in v1: no drag-to-link, no reparenting by dragging.
 All reparenting happens on the contract page itself.

 Manual Parent Assignment

-Auto-detection isn't always perfect.
-A scanned amendment with a fuzzy reference, a contract that names the master document by an informal nickname, a case where the AI's confidence was too low to commit to a link — you'll see these in the canvas as floating nodes that should have a parent.
+Auto-detection is not always perfect.
+A scanned amendment with a fuzzy reference, a contract that names the master document by an informal nickname, a case where the AI's confidence was too low to commit to a link: you will see these in the canvas as floating nodes that should have a parent.

 On any contract's page there's a Parent field.
 Set it, change it, clear it.
 The link updates in the canvas immediately.